MarkSackerberg/cmc-ui-inofficial/README.md

 - Decide if you want to allow multiple mints by a single user at the same time and in your `.env` file set `NEXT_PUBLIC_MULTIMINT` accordingly to `true` or `false`.
 By default a maximum of 15 NFTs can be minted at the same time this is because of wallet limitations.
 If you want to have less change `NEXT_PUBLIC_MAXMINTAMOUNT` in `.env`.

 ### Fees
 This ui has a buy me a beer feature.
 Each mint will transfer a very small amount (0.005) of SOL to a tip wallet.
 If you do not want to support me feel free to change the NEXT_PUBLIC_BUYMARKBEER variable to false.
-I would appreachiate it though if you leave it on. 🍻
+I would appreciate it though if you leave it on. 🍻

 # To do
 - Add NFT Picker of `nftBurn` and `nftPayment` guards